Lavendula angustifolia- these plants are hardy to zone 5, which

 We no longer ship plants.
 We are hosting our annual Open Farm and Plant Sale day on Saturday, May 9th.
-If you cannot pick up your plants that day will have to make arrangements for you to come to the farm another day.
+If you cannot pick up your plants that day we will have to make arrangements for you to come to the farm another day.